shaytran/HIV-Dash/README.md

 ## Tab 2

-The second tab will show a world wide heat map that highlights the spread of an indicator of choice across the world.
-A single color dot will overlay on top of the countries that contain data of the specific indicator, with the more severe countries having a darker color, and a slider bar at the x-axis that will allows users to visualize the changing global spread of a specific indicator across time (Default year will be the most recent year 2022 in the dataset).
+The second tab will show a worldwide map highlighting the spread of an indicator of choice across the world.
+A color-varying dot will overlay on top of the countries that contain data of the specific indicator, with the more severe countries having a darker color.
+There is also an animation slider at the x-axis that will allow users to visualize the changing global spread of a specific indicator across time, users can either visualize it by playing through the animation or scrolling through the slider.
 ![](https://github.com/shaytran/HIV-Dash/blob/main/doc/Sketch/Tab2.png)

 ## Tab 3